gsidhu/buzee-tauri/logbook.md

 ## - Check why app updater does not restart the app.
 ## - Check if app updater works on Windows.

+- Removed all code and packages for Firebase and Sentry.
+- Replaced Firebase Analytics with Aptabase.
 - Removed all link- buttons.
 Using a standardised button look.
 - Set contextmenu ipc function to `async` so it works on Windows.
 - Changed all dialog text because Windows renders it differently from Mac.
 The main message has to be short and the details have to be in the body.